 We came across Dinosaur Beach Park and much to my surprise, not many articles have been written about this place.

-Which is understandable since it’s mostly considered a children destination place, but it’s still worth mentioning.
+Which is understandable since it’s mostly considered a children’s destination place, but it’s still worth mentioning.

-If you are ever near Pismo Beach be sure to check out this park as well if you get a chance.
+If you are ever near Pismo Beach be sure to check out this park as well.

 HISTORY OF DINOSAUR CAVE PARK

 Walking among the park you can see the history of how the park originated by a sign.